ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/msm.md

 ## How do I toggle between the supported algorithms?

-When creating your MSM Config you may state which algorithm you wish to use. `cfg.Ctx.IsBigTriangle = true` will activate Large triangle accumulation and `cfg.Ctx.IsBigTriangle = false` will activate Bucket accumulation.
+When creating your MSM Config you may state which algorithm you wish to use. `cfg.Ctx.IsBigTriangle = true` will activate Large triangle reduction and `cfg.Ctx.IsBigTriangle = false` will activate iterative reduction.

 ```go
 ...